 - 1. A new road extension of Koonoona Avenue and Howatt Street, towards the south of the Town Centre will improve vehicular circulation which will reinforce the urban grid of the Centre. - 2.
 Car parking is to be provided in an underground basement, or where appropriate, sleeved with active uses to main street frontages. - 3.
-Sleeved car parking at ground level or above ground level must be architecturally designed and meet design excellence controls outlined within Fairfield LEP 2013. - 4.
-With any significant redevelopment of 896-898 Woodville Road and 15 Hilwa Street, residential access is only permitted from Hilwa Street.
+Sleeved car parking at ground level or above ground level must be architecturally designed and meet design excellence controls outlined within Fairfield LEP 2013.

-Figure 5.
+Figure 6.
 Vehicular Access and Car Parking in Villawood Town Centre